kubeflow/training-operator/docs/proposals/2401-llm-trainer-v2/README.md

 Fine-tuning LLMs on Kubernetes is challenging for Data Scientists due to the complex Kubernetes configurations, diverse fine-tuning techniques, and different distributed strategies like data and model-parallelism.
 It’s crucial to hide the complex infrastructure configurations from users, and allow them to gracefully shift among diverse fine-tuning techniques and distributed strategies.

-By now, Kubeflow Training V1 has implemented a [Trainer for LLM](../2003-train-api/README.md) based on the HuggingFace library.
-However, it is **integrated with data and model initialization**, which are separated in Kubeflow Training V2, and has **limited fine-tuning mechanism support**.
+By now, Kubeflow Training Operator V1 has implemented a [Trainer for LLM](../2003-train-api/README.md) based on the HuggingFace library.
+However, it is **integrated with data and model initialization**, which are separated in Kubeflow Trainer V2, and has **limited fine-tuning mechanism support**.
 We need to migrate it to V2 and support more fine-tuning configurations and distributed strategies in accordance with the growing needs in custom LLM fine-tuning.

 ### Goals

-- Build LLM Trainer V2 based on `torchtune`.
+- Build LLM fine-tuning recipes with `torchtune` and Kubeflow Trainer ClusterTrainingRuntime.
-- Update Kubeflow Training SDK to fine-tune LLMs flexibly.
+- Update the Kubeflow Python SDK to support flexible LLM fine-tuning with configurable parameters.
-- Create community-supported `ClusterTrainingRuntime` for fine-tuning various foundational models (e.g. Mistral, LLama-70b, Gemma-7b).

 ### Non-Goals